For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 There's a reason Australia is such a popular study destination for students, as well as being a common emigration spot for Brits after graduation.

-You can get lots of sunshine, high quality of life, and everything from the Sydney Opera House to the Great Barrier Reef to explore in your spare time.
+You can get lots of sunshine, a high quality of life, and everything from the Sydney Opera House to the Great Barrier Reef to explore in your spare time.

 I loved the chance to live in an amazing country with so many opportunities to travel.
 Being based on the Gold Coast, I took full advantage of the outdoor lifestyle, spending endless days walking and sunbathing at the beach.